 Stunner is a luxurious anti-inflammatory formula designed with ingredients shown to support a healthy skin and coat while maintaining hydration.

 SERVING: One month supply powdered supplement.
-Give once daily.
+3/4tsp daily for small, 1.5tsp for medium, 2 1/4tsp for large.
 For optimal results, Stunner should be taken daily for at least 6-8 weeks.